Wall Street Analyst Upgrade Clarivate Plc [CLVT]. What else is Wall St. saying

 Sponsored

-Clarivate Plc represents 674.41 million in outstanding shares, while the company has a total market value of $4.31 billion with the latest information.
-CLVT stock price has been found in the range of $6.275 to $6.55.
+Clarivate Plc (NYSE:CLVT), a global leader in connecting people and organizations to intelligence they can trust to transform their world, today revealed its 2023 list of Highly Cited Researchers™ – influential researchers at universities, research institutes and commercial organizations around the world who have demonstrated significant and broad influence in their field(s) of research.

+The stocks have a year to date performance of -12.47 percent and weekly performance of 12.48 percent.
+The stock has been moved at -3.44 percent over the last six months.
+The stock has performed 8.15 percent around the most recent 30 days and changed 3.40 percent over the most recent 3-months.

-If compared to the average trading volume of 5.83M shares, CLVT reached a trading volume of 8601233 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.85M shares, CLVT reached to a volume of 7101688 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Clarivate Plc [CLVT]:
+Here’s what leading stock market gurus have to say about Clarivate Plc [CLVT]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CLVT shares is $8.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CLVT stock is a recommendation set at 2.36.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.